100mslive/100ms-docs/common/faq.md

 ### Hey how long should it take for a recording to show up in our s3 bucket after a livestream is ended, for both beam recording and SFU?

 Beam recording should be available within 15-20 minutes after the call ends.
 SFU recording will take ~1.5 times the call duration, after the call ends.
-For example, if the call duration is 30 mins, then SFU recording will be available in 45 mins.
+For example, if the call duration is 30 minutes, then SFU recording will be available in 45 minutes.

 ### Is there a way for the beam recorder to record what is happening in the chat without the chat being open and covering any tiles?